Skip to main content

 Potential opportunities include:

 DCEG is a research division of the NCI, one of the focal points for cancer research at the National Institutes of Health (NIH).
-The Division is the world’s most comprehensive cancer epidemiology research group.
+The Division is the world’s largest cancer epidemiology research group.
 Its renowned epidemiologists, geneticists, and biostatisticians conduct population and multidisciplinary research to discover the genetic and environmental determinants of cancer and new approaches to cancer prevention.

 Qualifications